-Textbooks are required for Owens web courses.
+Textbooks are required for most online courses.
 You can order textbooks online at the Owens Bookstore website.
-You must purchase or order your textbook from the campus where your course originates:

-Oserve is the customer service office for Financial Aid, Records and Student Accounts.
-If you have questions about a hold on your account, a registration error, how to order a transcript, when your bill is due, or what requirements must be met in order to receive financial aid, Oserve is the place to contact!
+Student Financial Services is the customer service office for Financial Aid, Records and Student Accounts.
+If you have questions about a hold on your account, a registration error, how to order a transcript, when your bill is due, or what requirements must be met in order to receive financial aid, Student Financial Services is the place to contact!